How do I maintain three blogs and still have time to write books?

 My best blogging tools for writing and productivity

 I use it every hour of every day.
-What makes Grammarly so effective is that it not only integrates with the WordPress Editor and Microsoft Word but also with most browsers and iOS.
+What makes Grammarly so effective is that it not only integrates with the WordPress Editor and Microsoft Word and Google Docs but also with most browsers and iOS.

 It works on any web page text field such as when I write Twitter and Facebook posts, or when I comment on blogs or newspaper articles.